 Merle Haggard hasn’t lost his sense of humor.
 He asked his band The Strangers to introduce themselves and they began shaking hands and talking to each other.
 Haggard then asked the Cheyenne Frontier Days crowd if they missed Johnny Cash before launching into a cover of ‘Folsom Prison Blues.’

 He said he has a new album out, ‘Working in Tennessee,’ that’s disguised as a CD at stores.
-The country music Hall of Famer then sang the title track about his favorite Martin guitar he’d donated to the Grand Ol’ Opry and then he saw it floating down the street during the Nashville flood.
+The Country Music Hall of Famer then sang the title track about his favorite Martin guitar he had donated to the Grand Ol’ Opry and then saw it floating down the street during the Nashville floods.

-A Wyoming flavor was added to the show by the opening act from Moorcroft, Chancey Williams and The Younger Brothers Band.
+A Wyoming flavor was added to the show by the opening act Chauncey Williams and The Younger Brothers band from Moorcroft.

-The entire evening felt like it could have happened 40 years ago when our parents took us to Cheyenne Frontier Days to watch the legends perform their music, it was a good old-fashioned, traditional Night Show.
-Thanks Merle!
+The entire evening felt like it could have happened 40 years ago when our parents took us to Cheyenne Frontier Days to see the legends perform their music.
+It was a good old-fashioned traditional Night Show, thanks Merle!